Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Yogurt, buttermilk, fermented foods:

-Plain (unsweetened) yogurt or buttermilk will provide some lactobacillus (in moderation), but once again, chickens do not have the enzymes to digest dairy, so it is not the best food to provide.
+Plain (unsweetened) yogurt or buttermilk will provide some lactobacillus (in moderation), but once again, chickens do not have the enzymes to digest dairy, so it is not the best food to supply.

 Fermented Treats:

-Take kitchen scraps (fruit peels, left over cooked rice, grated veggies, etc) and toss into a jar of water to ferment.
+Take kitchen scraps (fruit peels, leftover cooked rice, grated veggies, etc.) and toss them into a jar of water to ferment.

 One to two days later, strain out the liquid and use it to moisten the flock’s feed or water.
 Fermenting your scraps will pick up wild lactobacilli, which will benefit your flock.